Noriebalbinot/Atm-Impl/README.md

 # Atm-Impl
-an barebones implementation of a ATM machine using tokio threads and mpsc channel just for fun xD
+an barebones implementation of a ATM machine just for fun xD

+TODO:
+[x] deposit
+[] balance
+[] withdraw